gecko0307/dagon/README.md

 Dagon
 =====
-Dagon is a 3D game development framework for D. It is a work-in-progress reincarnation of [DGL](https://github.com/gecko0307/dgl) with several architecture improvements.
+Dagon is a 3D game development framework for D language.
+It is a work-in-progress reincarnation of [DGL](https://github.com/gecko0307/dgl) with several architecture improvements.
 Dagon is based on OpenGL 4.0 core profile, SDL2 and Freetype 2.8.1.

+The goal of this project is creating a modern, easy to use, extendable game engine for D due to the lack of such.

 Currently Dagon has the following features:
 * Static and animated meshes, OBJ and [IQM](https://github.com/lsalzman/iqm) formats support